A Design Sprint is a structured method of rapid improvement in the service sector. It can obviously be applied in the manufacturing sector.

 Day 5: Test

-To conclude the week, and get a feedback, you will validate the solution by submitting it to users.
+To conclude the week, and get feedback, you will validate the solution by submitting it to users.
 Ideally, real customers will test the solution.
-They will tell you if that solves the problem you identified.
+They will tell you if it solves the identified problem.

 At the end of the day, you will decide: we keep, we discard, we improve, and then everyone will go back to their routine the following week.
 At the end of the week, you will have completed the first 3 steps of a PDCA cycle.